AriFordsham/GHCWiki/welcome.md

 download for a few weeks (we may put in place a longer retention policy for some builds in the future).

+There are admittedly a few kinks that we are still working out, particularly in the case of Windows (specifically the long build times seen on Windows).
+If you suspect you are seeing spurious build failures do let us know.

 To make the best use of our limited computational resources our CI builds occur in three stages: